 The best way to prevent battery stratification is regular and proper charging.

-GEL batteries use thinner lead plates with tight spacing, making them more applicable to damage from vibration or impacts, thereby reducing life expectancy.
+GEL batteries use thinner lead plates with tight spacing, making them more applicable to damage from vibration or impacts, reducing life expectancy.
 The gel is fragile and may burn from a high current draw, such as winching.
-Also, a GEL battery can easily get ruined from charging at a too high current.
+Also, a GEL battery can easily get ruined from charging at a current that is too high.

-Li-Ion batteries are the most robust ATV battery.
-They can typically handle very fast charging or discharging and don’t require a full charge before storage or use.
-Actually, you are better off not fully charging the battery, as high voltage may stress the battery.
-A Li-Ion typically løasts 4 to 5 times as long as an FLA battery, depending on how it’s used.
+Li-Ion batteries are the most robust type of ATV battery.
+They are well-suited for quick charging or discharging and don’t need to be fully charged for storage or use.
+In fact, it’s better to avoid fully charging them, as high voltage can stress the battery.
+Generally, depending on usage, a Li-Ion battery can last 4 to 5 times longer than an FLA (Flooded Lead Acid) battery.

 Related: How Long Do ATV Batteries Last in Real-World Conditions?